DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 Figure \ref{fig:RT_instab} shows the evolution of the instability at different times.
 The initial velocity grows and the heavier fluid starts to sink.
 Note the single-cell resolution of contact discontinuities and mixing.
-Both blobs are nearly perfectly symmetric during the linear phase.
-Soon enough Kelvin-Helmholtz instabilities develop at the shear surface between the fluids and the symmetry is harder to keep, but the low resolution run maintains perfect symmetry throughout the whole simulation.
+Both blobs are perfectly symmetric during the linear phase.
+Soon enough Kelvin-Helmholtz instabilities develop at the shear surface between the fluids, and the symmetry is harder to maintain due to low relative velocities.
+However, the low resolution run maintains perfect symmetry throughout the whole simulation.
 Figure \ref{fig:RT_instab_HD} shows the high resolution run.
-Secondary instabilities are more pronounced and symmetry is harder to maintain.
+Secondary instabilities are more pronounced and thus the symmetry is harder to maintain.
 The figure can be directly compared to figure 22 in \citep{Hopkins_2015}.
-Our high resolution (768x1536) run shows very similar features as in \citep{Hopkins_2015}, although we maintain much better symmetries until the blobs reach the bottom.
+Our high resolution (768 $\times$ 1536) run shows very similar features as in \citep{Hopkins_2015}, although we maintain much better symmetries until the blobs reach the bottom.